-Permitted Conditionally Permitted Not Permitted Clearly Conforms Permitted Outright Conditional Use Permit (normal process) Allowed with interim Conditional Use Permit or Rezoning to: "Best Fit" Zone GENERAL General Plan is Silent or Not Clear on Conformity Permitted Outright Conditional Use Permit (normal process) Not Allowed Options : Modify project to conform to Zoning or Rezone to "Best Fit" Zone or Variance PLAN Clearly Does Not Conform Request a General Plan conformity Options Modify project to conform to General Plan or Apply for General Plan Amendment or Request a General Plan conformity determination from the City Planning (In all cases, a CUP is still required under Zoning) Not Allowed Options : Modify project to conform to General Plan and Zoning or Apply for General Plan Amendment and Rezoning to "Best Fit" Zone

-= Express conflict between Zoning and General Plan; General Plan prevails.
+TOTO O DE L'ITALIA DE L'ATTENDE L'AT 10110 Permitted Conditionally Permitted Not Permitted Clearly Conforms Permitted Outright Conditional Use Permit (normal process) Allowed with interim Conditional Use Permit or Rezoning to "Best Fit" Zone 1 General Plan is Silent or Not Clear on Conformity Permitted Outright Conditional Use Permit (normal process) Not Allowed Options 2 : Modify project to conform to Zoning or Rezone to "Best Fit" Zone 1 or Variance Clearly Does Not Conform Options 2 : Modify project to conform to General Plan or Apply for General Plan Amendment or Request a General Plan conformity determination from the City Planning Director (an interim CUP is required) Options 2 : Modify project to conform to General Plan or Apply for General Plan Amendment or Request a General Plan conformity determination from the City Planning Director (In all cases, a CUP is still required under Zoning) Not Allowed Options 2 : Modify project to conform to General Plan and Zoning or Apply for General Plan Amendment and Rezoning to "Best Fit" Zone 1 xpress conflict between Zoning and General Plan; General Plan prevails.

-Where a rezoning occurs, the regulations of the new zone would apply, including any requirements for a Conditional Use Permit.
+1 Where a rezoning occurs, the regulations of the new zone would apply, including any requirements for a Conditional Use Permit.